RoadieHQ/marketing-site/content/docs/custom-plugins/getting-started/index.md

 **Since we are running our development server in `watch` mode, any changes to the codebase will be immediately available on the live instance.
 (After reload, so warm-loading, not hot-loading)**

-> Note that you may need to refresh the page to have the needed plugin code available to you after registering and adding the plugin into the application.
+ℹ️ &nbsp; Note that you may need to refresh the page to have the needed plugin code available to you after registering and adding the plugin into the application.
 This needs to be done only once and not needed for other users, only the user who is registering and adding the plugins

-> If you are seeing 404s and errors on the network tab indicating that the javascript files for your plugin are not found, make sure that your development server is running and the plugin registration is pointing to the correct URL.
+ℹ️ &nbsp; If you are seeing 404s and errors on the network tab indicating that the javascript files for your plugin are not found, make sure that your development server is running and the plugin registration is pointing to the correct URL.

-> Plugin registration can only happen one at a time from a single URL.
+ℹ️ &nbsp; Plugin registration can only happen one at a time from a single URL.
 When developing locally it is useful to use different ports of the local dev server (one dev on `localhost:7046`, another one on `localhost:7046`).
 When using production ready, deployed plugins, the URL should be prefixed with different paths

 ## Using the Roadie CLI directly